-After a temporary postponement due to COVID-19, we are happy to announce that SSMCDAT2021 is going forward!
-The event will take place at Lehigh University on January 20-22, 2022.
+After a temporary postponement due to COVID-19, we are happy to announce that SSMCDAT-Energy is going forward!
+The event will take place virtually on April 11-13, 2022.

 The exponential increase in available computing power has made it possible to generate and analyze large amounts of materials data.
 One of the leading challenges in solid-state materials chemistry is determining how to best make use of this abundance of materials data to accelerate the development of new materials-based technologies.